Year-end closing

 • Guarantees or other security measures

-• List of extraordinary business transactions that occurred during the financial year
+• Listing of extraordinary business transactions that occurred during the financial year

 • Original donation receipts

-• Land register excerpts for the property items
+• Land register extracts for the property items

 • Are the annual financial statements of the previous year available with all calculation documents?

-• What should be prepared?
+• What should you prepare?
 A commercial balance sheet with a reconciliation statement or a tax balance sheet separate from the commercial balance sheet?

-• What is there to consider in the context of additional supplementary regulations for medium-sized or large corporations?
+• What needs to be considered in the context of additional supplementary regulations for medium-sized or large corporations?

 • Is the preparation of notes and a management report required?